-For our domestic tours, we are searching for players who want to advance their skills at a high rate under our coaching staff while exploring a new city within the United States.
+For our domestic tours, we are searching for players who want to advance their skills at a rapid rate under our coaching staff while, at the same time, exploring a new city within the United States.
 There are no games played on these tours, but high-level skill training will be the focus.

 If either of these describe you, please use our Player Application to apply ASAP.

 We recruit players from anywhere and everywhere, although the vast majority of our tours are built with American players.
 On unique occasions, we have coached international players on our tours as well.
 Our staff is constantly searching for talented players of high character who may be interested in gaining the experience of a PhD Hoops Travel Tour.
 In addition to searching online for players we believe are a good fit, we often receive lists of potential players from college coaches, meet players at camps, hear from players on on social media platforms, receive nominations from coaches, and also partner with basketball showcase companies to aid in our search.

 Each trip varies (see our Upcoming Tours page for specific details), but your cost essentially pays for the round-trip flight overseas from our departure airport (international tours only), transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (two meals per full day at our destination in most cases).

 Not all, but most… the cost of our tours essentially pay for the round-trip flight overseas from our departure airport (international tours only), transportation on the ground, hotel stays, sightseeing activities, excursions, and meals (in most cases, two meals per full 24-hour day at our destination).